 In our March issue, we look at the ways companies, organisations, individuals and even regions can create a strong identity and the benefits that brings.
 Our cover story is the man who has built a multi-million pound business by combining his passions of Reggae music and Caribbean sauces – with just a little help from some Dragons.

 When asked what the best thing about the North East is, the answer you’ll almost always hear is… the people.
 We are renowned across the world for our friendly, can-do attitude and in this issue, we want to celebrate the GREAT people of the North East.
 Our cover star this month is Sir Gary Verity, chairman of the Great Exhibition of the North.
-We ask him why people should get behind the major event that will take place across NewcastleGateshead this summer and the legacy it will leave on the North East and beyond.
+We ask him why people should get behind the major event.

 Hotspot – showcasing all the region has to offer across sectors including: shared service centres, advanced manufacturing and automotive, government, cyber security and finance & higher education

 For the first issue of 2018, we take a look at the professional services sector.
 We’ve spoken to some of the key personnel and brands operating in the region and looked at the impact local firms are making regionally, nationally and internationally.

 Our cover story reflects one of the biggest North East legal stories from last year – the combination of Womble Carlyle and Bond Dickinson into Womble Bond Dickinson.
 Betty Temple, CEO and chair, reflects on how the new transatlantic firm is set to benefit clients and employees alike.

 Review of 2017 – Over a year after the EU referendum result, we’re barely any further forward – apart from having triggered Article 50.
 With the clock now ticking, it’s crucial that 2018 brings the answers we crave.
 But despite ongoing uncertainty, there has been successes in the region.
 We highlight and celebrate this success in the December Issue.